ACCPROJECT/SearchEngine/README.md

 - Find all the files containing a word using `Inverted Index`.
 - Find exact and partial match of given word using `TST`.

-##### The paths in various codes need to changed based on local storage systems and filepaths.
+##### The paths in various codes need to be changed based on local storage systems and filepaths.